lucbouchard1/compilecated/README.md

 I've made a fair amount of progress in my understanding of Parsec and LLVM, but I still have quite a bit to implement.
 I've started modifying the AST/Code Generation to support C syntax, but I'm doing it rather slowly, ensuring that I actually understand the changes I'm making.

 Now that I have a solid foundation in Parsec and LLVM IR, my productivity will be much better.
-I will be spending a lot of time on this project over the weeks remaining.
+I will be spending a lot of time on this project during two weeks remaining.